What do carpet beetles look like?

 How do I get rid of carpet beetles?

 For effective carpet beetle control, contact Montgomery Exterminating!
-Our pest control technicians have the knowledge and experience needed to find all of the carpet beetles living in your home and to implement a treatment plan to result in their complete elimination, as well as future prevention.
-Reach out to us today to learn more about our residential pest control services.
+Our Tulsa, OK pest control technicians have the knowledge and experience needed to find all of the carpet beetles living in your home and to implement a treatment plan to result in their complete elimination, as well as future prevention.
+Reach out to us today to learn more about our residential and commercial pest control services.

 Schedule Your Free Estimate